tamotam-com/tamotam-app/README.md

 ## Description

-List of offline events happening around you.
-No login or registration required.
+Map with offline events happening around you.
+You don't need to log in or register.

 ### Go Online to be Offline.

-TamoTam aims to limit online time spent on digital applications in favour of offline social life, outside of the screen.
+TamoTam aims to limit online time spent on digital applications in favor of offline social life outside the screen.

 The application aims to be minimalistic and exclude features such as: